 William B. Silvey was born the son of a U. S. Army engineer in Washington D.C. in 1862, as war raged around the nation’s capital.
 Little is known of his early life or education, but by the time he was 27 he had landed in the Zenith City and entered the local real estate game while Duluth was rapidly expanding.
 He invested in the West Duluth Land Company, expanded his services to include mortgage loans, and joined the Commercial Club.

 He also dove head deep into Duluth society, joining the Kitchi Gammi Club and courting Alice Munger, daughter of prominent Duluth businessman and pioneer Roger Munger and his wife Olive.
-The Mungers became just the 14th family to call Duluth home when they moved to the Zenith City from St. Paul in 1868; Mr. Munger built the first lumber mill in Duluth Township, owned grain elevators and helped establish the Duluth Board of Trade, and invested in Duluth’s first two commercial flour mills, among other accomplishments.
+The Mungers became just the 14th family to call Duluth home when they moved to the Zenith City from St. Paul in 1868; Mr. Munger built one of the first lumber mills in Duluth, owned grain elevators and helped establish the Duluth Board of Trade, and invested in Duluth’s first two commercial flour mills, among other accomplishments.
 His connections among Duluth businessmen were myriad, and soon so were Silvey’s.

 When Silvey and Alice wed on June 26, 1893, it was the social event of the season.
 Her bridesmaids included the daughters of two former Duluth mayors and her sister, Mary, the bride of Dwight Woodbridge, a mining engineer who in 1910 would coauthor the first history of Duluth and St. Louis County.